krakend/krakend-documentation/backends/circuit-breaker.md

 ![Krakend logo](/images/documentation/circuit-breaker.png)

-The Circuit Breaker starts with the `CLOSED` state, meaning the electricty can flow to the backends as they are considered healthy (*innocent until proven guilty*).
+The Circuit Breaker starts with the `CLOSED` state, meaning the electricity can flow to the backends as they are considered healthy (*innocent until proven guilty*).

 Then the component watches the state of the connections with your backend(s), with a tolerance to **consecutive failures** (`max_errors`) during a time interval (`interval`). it stops all the interaction with the backend for the next N seconds (the `timeout`).
 We call this state `OPEN`.